 Johannes Schmidt is a biomedical scientist by heart and training, focusing on translating scientific concepts and findings into products and bringing innovation to the patient.
-Before joining rnatics, he was Managing Director of the TUM Venture Lab Healthcare building a support network at Technical University of Munich to consult and encourage academic entrepreneurs on their journey to translate their science in the fields of biotech, medtech and digital health.
+Before building RNATICS together with the founders, he was Managing Director of the TUM Venture Lab Healthcare building a support network at Technical University of Munich to consult and encourage academic entrepreneurs on their journey to translate their science in the fields of biotech, medtech and digital health.
 He is well connected in the Munich entrepreneurial healthcare ecosystem.

 Johannes Schmidt started his career at McKinsey & Company where he worked as an engagement manager in the pharma practice for 3 years.
 He then started his own start-up developing an autologous cell therapy and thereafter led the clinical development of a novel drug candidate at a Munich-based start-up.

 Johannes Schmidt holds a PhD in Clinical Medicine from University of Oxford and a MSc degree in Molecular Biotechnology from Technical University of Munich.